UPDATE: Drought Conditions Ignite Burn Bans Across Delmarva

-EASTERN SHORE, MD - Officials in has issued a county-wide burn ban to take effect Wednesday.
+EASTERN SHORE, MD - Officials in Maryland have issued county-wide burn bans to take effect Wednesday.

 In Worcester County, Fire Marshal Matt Owens has banned outdoor burning for an indefinite period of time, effective immediately.

-Worcester's ban excepts proper use of gas and charcoal grills, campfires at the County’s commercial, state, and federal campgrounds, permitted official Ocean City bonfires, private property recreational campfires that are limited to a fire area of two feet with a height of three feet, public fireworks displays, and volunteer fire company training exercises.
+Worcester's ban makes an exception for proper use of gas and charcoal grills, campfires at the County’s commercial, state, and federal campgrounds, permitted official Ocean City bonfires, private property recreational campfires that are limited to a fire area of two feet with a height of three feet, public fireworks displays, and volunteer fire company training exercises.

 “Due to the County’s current dry conditions, the burn ban is effective immediately,” Fire Marshal Owens said.
 “This ban should reduce the number of out-of-control outside fires, which cause safety concerns for area residents, visitors, and especially responding fire personnel.”